Junk Removal FAQ's

 A. We are not licensed to carry hazardous materials in our trucks.
 Please call your local city recycling center for help with disposing of any hazardous materials.

-A. Junk South accepts cash, VISA, MasterCard, American Express, and Discover.
+A. Junk South accepts check, cash, VISA, MasterCard, American Express, and Discover.

 A. Our truck team will size up your junk and review our price list with you before they begin the job.